Sarah Brett

-Sarah Jane Brett (born 1974) is an Irish radio presenter, who broadcasts on BBC Radio Ulster breakfast show.
+Sarah Jane Brett (born 1974) is an Irish radio presenter, who broadcasts on BBC Radio Ulster's breakfast show.

 Early life

 Brett was born in Northampton.
 Her parents moved to Portnoo, a village beside Narin in the west of County Donegal, Ireland, when she was four.
 She attended St. Columba's Comprehensive School in Glenties, County Donegal.

 She enrolled on a journalism course in Derry in her mid-20s.

 Career

 Journalism

 Brett did a work placement at the Sunday Tribune in Dublin.
 She worked at the Belfast Telegraph for eight years.

 Radio Foyle

 Brett joined BBC Radio Foyle in 2004, later occasionally working on Good Morning Ulster and Talk Back at BBC Radio Ulster.
 She worked with Enda McClafferty on the Breakfast show from 2010 and won the News Broadcaster of the Year award at the 2013 Phonographic Performance Ireland awards.

 Radio Five Live

 In September 2014 Brett joined Radio Five Live on the Afternoon Edition Monday-Thursday programme from 1.00 pm to 4.00 pm, beginning with Dan Walker.
 In May 2019 she replaced Phil Williams as host of the late evening show, 10.30 pm to 1.00 am, Monday to Wednesday.